Geoffrey42/fizzBuzz/README.md

 make dev # for dev (no restart always and log rotation)
 ```

+Depending on your connection, those above commands can take some time.

-Check that everything is correct by running:
+Once it's done, check that everything is correct by running:

 ```bash
 $ make ps